anmavrid/DesignBIP/README.md

 ```

 After the webgme server is up and there are no error messages in the console, open a valid address in the browser to start using the WebGME-BIP design studio.
 The default is http://127.0.0.1:8888/, you should see all valid addresses in the console.

+Click `Create New…` to create a new project.
+After entering a project name of your choice, import the seed `BIP` to start working on BIP!

 ## Alternative - No installation needed
 The design studio can be accessed (read-only) directly [here](https://editor.webgme.org/?project=anastasia%2BBIP&node=%2Ff%2Ft)